Demo-Git-321/CustomMap/README.md

 # CustomMap

-All center ratings and watiing times are synthetic
+All center ratings and waiting times are synthetic